Erinite/template/README.md

 ### Transformations

-Transformations are specified as a map, where the key repersents a `selector` and the value represents an `action` to apply to the node addressed by the selector.
+Transformations are specified as a map, where the key represents a `selector` and the value represents an `action` to apply to the node addressed by the selector.